drawwithcode/2022-group-project-group03/readme/README.md

 In this way, each user is able to see how Face API and Sentiment will arrange and categorise their pictures, seeing if one's state of mind is reflected in the analysis made by the machine, or not.

 ### The Code step by step
-After setting up and connecting the database, I go to load the image and previously saved data.
+After setting up and connecting the database, in the preload function we load all the images and use a callback function to access the previously saved data.
 ```js
 const app = initializeApp(firebaseConfig);